 Detailed Comparative Analysis

 Figure 4-3 shows a graphical comparison of the different kinds of structures that appear in the XML schema for EDS and MAL.
-Elements that are syntactically similar are shown at the same layer.
+Elements that are semantically similar are shown at the same layer.
+Areas marked with ‘A’ are abstract, hiding further detail.